“You are how you move,” or should it be, “You are how you don’t move?”

 This post is part of our Ambassador series.

 Hope’s mission is to help others purposefully excel.
 Her own early struggle with a life-threatening eating disorder and then the loss of her first child led her to realize that her name is not just a name, but a symbol.
-Hope has helped change thousands of lives of the past 15 years, going beyond her experience in the fitness and wellness industry.
+Hope has helped change thousands of lives over the past 15 years, going beyond her experience in the fitness and wellness industry.